fujihack/fujihack/README.md

 # fujifilm-firmware
 Fujifilm firmware unpacker, repacker, and code injector.
+**If you break it, you get to keep both pieces.**

 This will only work on modern Fujifilm cameras, such as the HS20EXR or the X-T4.
 It seems like Fujifilm has been using this firmware format since [2005](https://fujifilm-x.com/en-us/support/download/procedure-finepix-z/).

-For PTP research, see my my [sequoia-ptp research](https://github.com/petabyt/fujiptp).
+For PTP research, see my my [sequoia-ptp fork](https://github.com/petabyt/fujiptp).

 ![img](https://petabyt.dev/filedump/IMG_0010.JPG)